 - Saved by the Bell (2020 reboot of the 1990s series)

-As of this update, only three of these programs have actually been released on Peacock, with two having aired on Corus' specialty cable channels in Canada, and the third to air shortly.
+As of this update in mid-April 2021, only four of these programs have actually been released on Peacock, with all having aired, at least in part, on Corus' specialty cable channels in Canada – and one more coming in late April.

 - Brave New World began airing Sunday nights at 9:00 p.m.
 ET on Showcase starting September 13, only for it to be cancelled by Peacock later that fall.
 (As of December, the full season has aired but remains available on demand for Showcase subscribers, including on the Global TV website / app, and on StackTV.)

 - As subsequently announced, the Saved by the Bell reboot debuted on W Network on Thursday, November 26, day-and-date with its release on Peacock.
 All ten first-season episodes were made available for on-demand streaming on StackTV that night, with back-to-back episodes also airing on W's linear channel Thursdays at 8:00 p.m.
 ET/PT.
 Episodes have also been made available to stream after broadcast to W Network cable subscribers via the Global TV website.

 - The third season of the comedy series A.P.
 Bio, which was released on Peacock in September 2020, aired Sunday nights on Showcase beginning January 17, 2021.
 Previous seasons aired on NBC, and Global in Canada.
 (This scheduling was first brought to our attention from a forum post by "Dr. Dave" on DigitalHome.ca.)
 Episodes – from the third season only – are available to stream on the Global TV app and on StackTV; we can't find previous seasons available to stream anywhere but they are available for digital purchase, including through the Apple TV Store.